| ASR(8) | System Manager's Manual | ASR(8) |

 still discard data from the target volume, so asr

-does require using the --erase
+does require using the --erase option when doing a

 snapshot delta restore.
 Again, see the EXAMPLES section